 - November 22, 2013

-Two experts present a nuanced case on the American health care system, arguing that we focus too much on symptoms and too little on root causes.
+Two experts present a nuanced case that we focus too much on symptoms and too little on root causes.

 Let’s pretend President Obama made a primetime address last night to the nation about America’s health care problems.
 “My fellow Americans, I speak to you this evening to offer a proven way to improve our broken system with better care at lower cost.
 And no, the answer is not expanding Obamacare.
 Instead, we should look overseas and emulate the model of … the Scandinavians.”

 How do you think that would play in Peoria?
 We’re the land of “freedom fries,” American exceptionalism and the stubborn belief that we have the highest standard of living on Planet Earth.
 Besides, isn’t Scandinavia full of socialists?

 Optimistic politicians celebrating America as the greatest place ever tend to beat those perceived as more Eeyore-esque (see Reagan versus Carter, then Mondale, or Clinton versus Dole).
 For the record, a 2005 quality-of-life ranking by The Economist pegged the US of A 13th out of 111 countries.

 Into that political climate walk two Yale health experts who make a sober, well-reasoned case that, in more ways than one, we focus too much on symptoms and too little on root causes.
 The American Health Care Paradox also demonstrates that we have a lot to learn from the nations of Scandinavia.
 For starters, our definition of “health care” needs some work.

 Politicians and other talking heads often tout or bemoan the fact that America spends more on health care than any other nation.
 True, up to a point.
 But if the calculation includes supporting social services, the U.S. is nowhere near the top.
 In 2007, America spent about 25 percent of its GDP on both combined.
 That’s 13th on the list, well below Sweden and Denmark, among others.